Wall Street Analyst Initiated Proterra Inc. [PTRA]. What else is Wall St. saying

 Insider trade positions for Proterra Inc. [PTRA]

-Positions in Proterra Inc. stocks held by institutional investors increased at the end of Wednesday and at the time of the Wednesday reporting period, where 88 institutional holders increased their position in Proterra Inc. [NASDAQ:PTRA] by around 5,401,302 shares.
-Additionally, 64 investors decreased positions by around 3,271,312 shares, while 45 investors held positions by with 128,423,072 shares.
-The mentioned changes placed institutional holdings at 137,095,686 shares, according to the latest SEC report filing.
-PTRA stock had 23 new institutional investments in for a total of 700,212 shares, while 25 institutional investors sold positions of 1,626,301 shares during the same period.
+86 institutional holders increased their position in Proterra Inc. [NASDAQ:PTRA] by around 5,564,143 shares.
+Additionally, 67 investors decreased positions by around 3,306,506 shares, while 43 investors held positions by with 128,433,942 shares.
+The mentioned changes placed institutional holdings at 137,304,591 shares, according to the latest SEC report filing.
+PTRA stock had 22 new institutional investments in for a total of 616,420 shares, while 25 institutional investors sold positions of 1,598,468 shares during the same period.